From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

 In the 1830s Peter Hesketh’s Rossall estate was a desolate tract, home to thousands of rabbits and sea birds.
 Marram-grass lined sand dunes culminating in The Mount of today eventually disappeared, because the sea continually encroached.
 Extensive flooding occurred in 1833 when cattle and horses were drowned and outbuildings at Rossall Hall were damaged.

-However, Peter, Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston (later to be knighted and change his name to Sir Peter Hesketh Fleetwood) had other ideas.
+However, Peter, Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston (later to be knighted and change his name to Sir Peter Hesketh Fleetwood) had other ideas about making his mark on the history of Fleetwood.

 The beginning of Fleetwood